Mean values of cubic and quartic Dirichlet Characters: Proof of Theorem

 We now choose $U, Z$ such that

 This implies that

 One checks that \eqref{Ucondition} is satisfied when $Y \geq X^{4/5}$ and this leads to the expression for $S_4(X,Y)$ in \eqref{S4asymp}.

-{\bf Acknowledgments.} P. G. is supported in part by NSFC grant 11871082 and L. Z. by the FRG grant PS43707 and the Faculty Silverstar Award PS49334.
-Parts of this work were done when P. G. visited the University of New South Wales (UNSW) in August 2018.
+{\bf Acknowledgments.} P. G. is supported in part by NSFC grant 11871082 and L. Z. by the FRG grant PS43707 and the Faculty Silverstar Award PS49334 at the University of New South Wales (UNSW).
+Parts of this work were done when P. G. visited UNSW in August 2018.
 He wishes to thank UNSW for the invitation, financial support and warm hospitality during his pleasant stay.
+Both authors would like to thank the anonymous referee for his/her comments and suggestions.